Big Valley Vet – Poulsbo, WA

 My mentor, Dr. Ian Dunbar, is a legendary dog trainer and animal behaviorist who created the first off-leash puppy socialization and training classes.
 He also revitalized now commonplace training methods such as lure/reward training–the same methods I use.

 I’ve had years of experience working closely with a wide variety of dogs, and my personal dogs are Alaskan Malamutes (notorious for being “difficult” to train).

 Whatever breed of dog you have, however difficult the issue may seem, there is a light at the end of the tunnel.
 Let me make a difference for you and your dog.
-Book your virtual session today!
+Book your virtual session or Contact Us to book your in-person appointment today!